-SDRAM Operation & Timing
+SDRAM Control Operation & Timing

-SDRAM operation also has a number of lines that control the operation and timing issues.
-These lines are familiar to many designers of processor circuits, although there are naturally issues of operation and timing that are different to other forms of memory.
+There are naturally issues of operation and timing that are different to other forms of memory.

 SDRAM control signal operation